 He continued (or may have continued) the effort to expel the remaining Gutians from Sumer and took control of other Sumerian cities such as Lagash on the Persian Gulf and the sacred city of Eridu.
 Besides his military campaigns, he undertook building projects throughout Sumer and planted orchards and gardens in and around the cities, invigorated the economy of Sumer, and encouraged the pursuit of art and culture.
 The period is known as the Sumerian Renaissance for precisely these efforts.
 Ur-Nammu (and, following him, Shulgi) returned Sumer to its former glory by providing the economic and social stability which allowed the culture to flourish.

-He began construction of the Great Ziggurat of Ur and re-built the ziggurats and temples at Uruk, Eridu, Nippur, and Lagash while also surrounding Ur with magnificent walls said to be “high as a shining mountain” and ordering the construction of canals and irrigation ditches throughout the region.
-He concentrated regularly on improving the lives of the people, the cities they lived in, and the land the cities rose from.
+He commissioned and supervised the beginning of the construction of the Great Ziggurat of Ur while also rebuilding and refurbishing the ziggurats and temples at Uruk, Eridu, Nippur, and Lagash.
+He surrounded Ur with magnificent walls said to be “high as a shining mountain” and ordered the construction of canals and irrigation ditches throughout the region.
+He concentrated regularly on improving the lives of the people, the cities they lived in, and the land the cities rose from and depended upon for food, clean water, and pastures for livestock.
 His code of laws illustrates the concern he had for his subjects and the administration of justice and, even though he was clearly very popular, he never moved to have himself deified nor claimed for himself any special titles.

 The Code of Ur-Nammu & Legacy